Chapter 2 - Get Involved

 - Be a part of your hall council.
-Hall council meetings are open to all residents.
-Bring your ideas to your hall council, RA, CA or RD and get others interested, too.
+Hall Council meetings are open to all residents.
+Bring your ideas to your hall council, Resident Assistant, Community Assistant, Academic Mentor or Resident Director and get others interested, too.

 - Join an ASUN committee or organization.
 Every student is a member of the Associated Students of the University of Nevada.
 We strongly encourage residence hall students to get involved with campus activities, committees, and elections.

 - Join a Fraternity or Sorority (Greek organization).
 By becoming a member you will be joining a national or international social network of people committed to life-long friendships, leadership, academics and community service.